Critical Questions You Should Ask Before Hiring an Attorney

 For more topics, check out these posts:

-If you, or a loved one, are charged with a crime, contact experienced defense attorneys to talk about your options.
+If you or a loved one are charged with a crime, contact the experienced defense attorneys at MRD Lawyers to talk about your options.
 In cases like these, experienced attorneys will work with you to develop a criminal defense strategy.
-MRD Lawyers have a combined 18 years as Greene County prosecutors and understand how to battle a complicated charge.
+MRD Lawyers have 30 years of experience winning cases in the Greene County Court System, and we understand how to battle a complicated charge.